-- Understanding management's going concern assessment process, which covers the period to 1 April 2022, being twelve months from the date of authorisation of the Group Solvency Financial and Condition Report; - Evaluated the liquidity and solvency position of the Group and Company by reviewing base case liquidity and solvency projections that incorporate an estimated view of the potential future economic impact of COVID-19.
-We assessed whether the base forecast was realistic by comparison with historic performance and our understanding of the business; - We evaluated whether alternative scenarios adopted by management for potential changes in premiums and claims due to COVID-19 were appropriate, and tested that they had been accurately applied in the liquidity and capital forecasts; - We considered management's assessment of the impact of volatility in investment markets, including the effect of management actions, on the Group and Company's forecast solvency position; - We considered whether management actions identified by the company were realistically achievable, based on our knowledge of the business; - We considered management's assessment of the operational impact on the business of COVID-19 by reference to the measures they have currently implemented; - Reviewed correspondence with prudential regulators and authorities for matters that may impact the going concern assessment; - Performed enquiries of management and those charged with governance to identify risks or events that may impact the Group and Company's ability to continue as a going concern.
-We also reviewed management's assessment approved by the Board, minutes of meetings of the Board and its committees, and made enquiries as to the impact of COVID-19 on the business; and
+- understanding management's going concern assessment process, which covers the period to 1 April 2023, being twelve months from the date of authorisation of the Group Solvency Financial and Condition Report; - evaluated the liquidity and solvency position of the Group and Company by Company by reviewing the Company's strategic plans and updated forecasts, its future capital including credit facilities, and its operational risk framework.
+We assessed whether the base forecast was realistic by comparison with historic performance and our understanding of the business; - we evaluated the Group and Company's results of its capital stress scenarios on its capital position and risk appetite, including reverse stresses considered on its cash position in the preparation of its cash forecasts; - we considered management's assessment of the impact of volatility in investment markets, including the effect of management actions, on the Group and Company's forecast solvency position; - we considered whether management actions identified by the company were realistically achievable, based on our knowledge of the business; - we considered management's continuing assessment of the operational impact on the business of COVID-19 by reference to the measures they have currently implemented;

-We read the disclosures in respect of going concern in Section E.3.7, to determine whether they were consistent with the results of management's forecasts and in conformity with the reporting requirements.
+- reviewed correspondence with prudential regulators and authorities for matters that may impact the going concern assessment; - performed enquiries of management and those charged with governance to identify risks or events that may impact the Group and Company's ability to continue as a going concern.
+We also reviewed management's assessment approved by the Board, minutes of meetings of the Board and its committees, and made enquiries as to the continuing impact of COVID-19 on the business; and - we read the disclosures in respect of going concern in Section E.3.7, to determine whether they were consistent with the results of management's forecasts and in conformity with the reporting requirements.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group and Company's ability to continue as a going concern for a period of twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group and Company's ability to continue as a going concern for a period of twelve months from when the relevant elements of the Group Solvency and Financial Condition Report are authorised for issue.